RagingRectangle/MadGruber/README.md

 ## About
 A Discord bot used as a very basic GUI for your server along with some MAD-specific features.
 Examples shown below.

-###### Disclaimer: This bot might look completely incompetent and the process it uses at times probably makes no sense but it almost always gets the damn job done, sometimes in a blaze of glory. **MADGRUBER!!!**
+###### Disclaimer: This bot might look completely insane and the process it uses at times probably makes no sense but it almost always gets the damn job done, sometimes in a blaze of glory. **MADGRUBER!!!**

 Join the Discord server for any help and to keep up with updates: https://discord.gg/USxvyB9QTz